Progress MS-11: Cargo

 Equipment for several life science experiments, including Bioplenka, Konstanta-2, Produtsent, Mikrovir, Struktura, Biodegradatsiya and Kristallizator.
 The spacecraft also carried the Faza vessel for growing water plants and the associated lighting system for the Ryaska educational experiment.

-Undocking and decay
+Undocking and re-entry

-It undocked at 10:43 UTC, on 29 July 2019.
-And decay in the atmosphere and its debris entered the Pacific Ocean, on the same day.
+Progress MS-11 undocked from the ISS at 10:43 UTC on 29 July 2019.
+After deorbiting, it underwent atmospheric re-entry going through the atmosphere, and its debris splashed down in the Pacific Ocean on the same day.